 Because there are no words for the sacrifice of Him giving His son; there is no humanly possible way to articulate that our Creator loves us so much, even though there are millions and millions of people on this earth, He still knows and cares for every single one.

-Lately I’ve been struck by the incredibleness of God.
-By His love, by His strength, by His miracles in my life and the lives around me.
-The sermon serious at my church is all about the beauty of God’s promises; the tagline: “God is bigger than we think, so let’s change how we think.”
+Lately I’ve been struck by how incredible God truly is, by His love, by His strength, by His miracles in my life and the lives around me.
+The sermon serious at my church is all about the beauty of God’s promises.
+The tagline: “God is bigger than we think, so let’s change how we think.”
 And wow, has this resonated with me.

 Sometimes I try to fit God into a box.
 I try to make sense of who He is; I try to find answers so that I can explain what’s going on and why.
 But the truth is, God isn’t meant to be defined.
 He’s meant to shift the way we see the world dramatically.
 He’s meant to show us that there is meaning, and reasons why we’re here.
 He’s meant to give us purpose and healing.
 He’s meant to be given all our faith and trust, even in a world that’s riddled with doubt.